Eric-Chung-0511/Learning-Record/Projects/README.md

 ### 🧮 Data Analysis：

+* In my Exploration of Data Analysis, I utilized these diagrams has enabled a deeper dive into the data, revealing intricate relationships and patterns.
+These visual tools, such as scatter plots and heat maps, are crucial for uncovering trends, identifying outliers, and understanding data distributions.
+This approach enhances data interpretability and supports more informed decision-making.

 * Delving further into the realm of feature engineering, I have meticulously implemented feature selection and transformation to bolster the predictive capabilities of my models.
 My repositories includes a broad array of feature extraction techniques such as variable transformations, interaction feature creation, and **Principal Component Analysis (PCA)** for dimensionality reduction.

 * Additionally, I have utilized a range of methods like encoding categorical variables, imputing missing values, and constructing derived features using domain knowledge.
 These strategies have significantly enhanced the robustness and efficiency of algorithmic models across diverse data-centric challenges.